 Tucked away down the Northern Quarter’s back alleys that could easily be mistaken for a wrong-turn in New York, The Fitzgerald is a romantically lit speakeasy, specialising in cocktails, live music and of course a subtle Great Gatsby theme.

-The bar is decked out with beautiful vintage decor and glassware and has a really chilled atmosphere – a great getaway from an otherwise busy Stevenson Square.
+The bar is decked out with beautiful vintage décor and glassware and has a really chilled atmosphere – a great getaway from an otherwise busy Stevenson Square.
 Live jazz and blues can be caught on weekends before the lively bar transforms with DJs playing soul, disco and funk until the early hours.
-The Fitzgerald, 11 Stevenson Square, Manchester, M1 1DB
+It’s really one of the main hidden bars at the heart of the Manchester speakeasy scene.
+The Fitzgerald, 11 Stevenson Square, Manchester, M1 1DB.